1. University of Pennsylvania

 There is more than meets the eye when it comes to being a computer installation technician.
 For example, did you know that they make an average of $15.14 an hour?
 That's $31,492 a year!
 Between 2018 and 2028, the career is expected to grow 10% and produce 83,100 job opportunities across the U.S.

 There are certain skills that many computer installation technicians have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed speaking skills, writing skills and listening skills.
+We discovered that a lot of resumes listed customer-service skills, listening skills and problem-solving skills.